 Language proficiency is an especially essential part of the Medieval Studies program, and students are encouraged to fulfill their language requirements as early in their studies as possible.

-- Students must demonstrate mastery of one or more of medieval Latin, Greek, Hebrew or Arabic.
+- Students must demonstrate mastery of one or more of: Latin, Greek, Hebrew, Arabic, Persian, or Chinese, in the forms used during the medieval period.
 This may be done in two ways: